gdamdam/awesome-decentralized-web/README.md

 ### Web
 * [Agregore](https://agregore.mauve.moe/) - A minimal web browser for the distributed web.
 Supports IPFS, Hypercore Protocol + more.
-* [Beaker](https://beakerbrowser.com/) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts.
+* [Beaker](https://github.com/beakerbrowser/beaker) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts. **Discontinued!**
 * [Cactus Comments](https://cactus.chat/) - Cactus Comments is a federated comment system for the open web built on Matrix.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [GNUnet](https://gnunet.org/) - GNUnet is a new network protocol stack for building secure, distributed, and privacy-preserving applications.
 With strong roots in academic research, our goal is to replace the old insecure Internet protocol stack.